Bathroom | August 29, 2024

 Final Thoughts

-Thankfully, learning how to fix a slow-draining tub is easy.
-And the process for each of the above methods goes quickly.
+Fortunately, learning how to fix a slow-draining bathtub is easy.
+In addition, the process for each of the above methods goes quickly.

 Of course, prevention is the best cure.
 Pay careful attention to the reasons why your bathtub drain is getting clogged.
 Notice what kind of debris gets removed in the process of cleaning it out (this is easy to do if you use the auger method).